 The most powerful tool victims of sexual assault or abuse have is understanding their rights when they believe they’ve experienced sexual assault while under the care of an institution.
 Coming forward and speaking with experienced institutional sexual abuse lawyers is an important way to pursue justice.
 Doing so holds negligent organizations accountable for their actions and helps prevent future instances, keeping others safe.

 However, the unfortunate reality is that many educational institutions unreasonably deny and ignore the warning signs of sexual assault occurring within their school.
 Too often, schools fail to respond effectively to real incidents even after adopting anti-sexual assault policies.
 An educational administration’s ignorance, fear of liability, and concern about public perception can cause the institution to downplay or altogether deny credible reports of sexual assault.
 Victims need to understand their rights.
 You have the right to safety on campus.
 You have the right to speak your truth when something goes wrong.
-And you have the right to hold your school accountable when they fail to keep you safe.
+And you have the right to hold your school accountable for sexual misconduct when they fail to keep you safe.